 No further information about the upcoming Supra has been leaked alongside this photo, but we actually know a fair amount about this sports car so far.
-Roadshow's Editor-in-Chief Tim Stevens got a chance to drive a camouflaged version in Spain, and Toyota 86., while also finding out that this car will actually have a center of gravity lower than the
+Roadshow's Editor-in-Chief Tim Stevens got a chance to drive a camouflaged version in Spain, and he had lots of good things to say about it, while also finding out that this car will actually have a center of gravity lower than the

 One of the major complaints about the Toyota 86 is that it lacks power from its flat four-cylinder engine.
 The Supra should solve that grievance with a turbocharged, 3.0-liter inline-six that's expected to produce north of 350 horsepower.

 That would actually be somewhat of a reunion for these two platform-mates.
-Earlier this year, BMW after the initial groundwork for both cars was laid out in 2014.there was "no communication" with
+Earlier this year, Toyota told Roadshow there was "no communication" with

 Like many coveted machines that boast a passionate enthusiast following, the first production Toyota Supra will be auctioned off for charity.
 I can imagine there are quite a few wealthy, car-crazed people out there chomping at the bit to pay a lot over MSRP for the chance to own the very first Supra off the assembly line.
 Toyota has yet to say which charity will benefit from the first Supra's sale, but it's safe to say someone in need is going to be incredibly happy in 2019.